vyshnovka/23-matches/README.md

-# Prolog games
+# Tiny games on Prolog

-This repository contains some classic board games implemented in Prolog.
+This repository contains some classic (kinda) board games implemented in Prolog.

 **23 Matches**

 The essence of this game consists in removing things off the table.
-The player can remove one, two or three matches in one move.
-The one who is forced to pick up the last match is considered the loser.
+In one move, a player can pick up one, two or three matches.
+Whoever is forced to pick up the last match loses.

 **Tic-Tac-Toe**

-The most classic game ever.
+For those who hear about this legendary game for the first time...
-The first one to line up 3 of their pieces vertically, horizontally or diagonally wins.
+The first one to place three of their marks vertically, horizontally or diagonally wins.
+Simple as that.

-The first move is made by the player placing crosses.
+**Adventure**

+Let's call it interactive fiction.

 ## Tools